 9 Mandeville Place

-London W1U 3AY
+Marylebone, London W1U 3AY

 We are registered with the Information Commissioner’s Office (ICO) ZA499556 and on the NHS Data Security and Protection Toolkit with our organisation code 8K943.
+We are regulated by the Care Quality Commission (CQC).

-What data we need and why?
+What data do we need and why?

 We collect personal data in different ways.
 This may be when you register on our website as a patient, or from the Cookies (small text files) downloaded onto the device you are using to access our website.